hitwesh/Alumni-Connect/README.md

 - Flask community for the robust web framework
 - scikit-learn team for machine learning tools
 - Special Thanks to:
+- hitwesh - for the frontend revamp, testing, backend bug fixing and deployment
 - riyaghosh2269 - for providing the necessary algorithm for the mentor search
 - CornicleWasTaken - for testing, bug fixing and helping in deployment
-- hitwesh - for the frontend revamp, testing, and deployment
 - sugscript9, tiyasasaha04, anirbanbera2005 - for help in testing
 - and YOU, dear watcher 💖